-The BSc (Hons) in Specialist Practice in Nursing degree programme can be completed in one academic year as a full-time course of study or over two academic years as a part-time course of study.
+The BSc (Hons) or PG Diploma in Specialist Practice in Nursing degree programme can be completed in one academic year as a full-time course of study or over two academic years as a part-time course of study.
 This is a Nursing and Midwifery Council validated programme and recordable qualification.

 The degree programme aims to enable nurses not only to attain the competency and expertise to provide care as specialist practitioners, as defined by the NMC (2001), but also, by virtue of their participation in more advanced professional and academic study, to develop their capabilities as leaders, innovators and clinical supervisors.

 This degree programme comprises six modules and a clinical component at Degree Level (Level 3) or Postgraduate Level (Level 7); three core modules and three specialist specific modules with a clinical component that incorporates the clinical competencies required or a specialist practitioner (NMC,2001).

 Full–time students should normally complete six modules and the clinical component in one academic year (three modules in each semester).
 Part-time students should normally complete six modules and the clinical component over two academic years (three modules in each academic year).

 Candidates must hold a current and recognised professional qualification in nursing and have a minimum of one year’s post registration experience specific to the area of specialist practice being undertaken.